 A World Without Books

 Literacy is a critical driver of prosperity (OECD International Adult Literacy Survey 1994-98), and reading inspires and empowers.
-Yet in much of the world, people have access to a vanishingly small range of books.
-Fifty percent of schools in sub-Saharan Africa have few or no books (SACMEQ II), slowing learning and societal advancement.
-And imagine what children miss if they never discover a favorite book about dinosaurs or space exploration.
-Worldreader combines new technologies, the mobile phone networks, and declining costs to provide immediate access to hundreds of thousands of local textbooks, storybooks, and international literature.
+Yet there are 740 million illiterate people in this world and 250 million children of primary school age lack basic reading and writing skills (UNESCO).
+This is often due to the fact that people in many parts of the world have access to a vanishingly small range of books.
+In fact, Fifty percent of schools in sub-Saharan Africa have few or no books (SACMEQ II), slowing learning and societal advancement.

 Local Books Mean Kids Read More